Heroin is a deadly substance associated with a high risk of heroin overdose.

 Heroin addiction starts when users seek the euphoric high caused by stimulating opioid receptors in the brain.
 As a strong opiate, heroin increases tolerance, requiring users to take more of the drug to get the same experience.

-Increased usage boosts the risk of overdose, and it is common for patients to need an individualized treatment plan with multiple levels of care to be treated for heroin addiction.
+Increased usage boosts the risk of heroin overdose, and it is common for patients to need an individualized treatment plan with multiple levels of care to be treated for heroin addiction.

 Drug Rehab Detox

-Substance abuse treatment usually requires detox because of the severity of withdrawal symptoms associated with stopping use.
+Substance abuse treatment usually requires detox because of the severity of heroin withdrawal symptoms associated with stopping use.
 When an individual uses heroin for an extended period, chemical dependency is created within the brain.

 Heroin withdrawal is a very uncomfortable experience.
 To make it easier on patients, medical detox centers offer treatments with medications and extensive options to alleviate symptoms of this process.
 You not only feel better but also have less discomfort overall when leaving the program.
 Treatments include: